jaysylvester/citizen/README.md

 </table>

-These settings are exposed publicly via `app.config.hostname` and `app.config.citizen`.
+These settings are exposed publicly via `app.config.host` and `app.config.citizen`.

 **Note:** This documentation assumes your global app variable name is "app", but you can call it whatever you want.
 Adjust accordingly.